okami101/vuetify-admin/packages/docs/guide/components/list.md

 ![list](/assets/samples/list.png)

-:::tip GLOBAL SEARCH
+:::tip DISABLE GLOBAL SEARCH
-To enable global search, you just have to add the specific `q` filter inside `filters` prop.
-It will automatically.
+A global search filter will be enabled by default.
+To disable it, use `disable-global-search` prop.
 :::

 #### Pagination